cs3org/reva/pkg/reconciliation/README.md

 that grants exactly what an ancestor grants is inherited and counted `covered`.
-One that grants anything else is a share the check would not have created, and writing its entry would take away access the ancestor grants, so it is counted `conflicting` and logged as `reconciliation.shallow.skip` with `reason=shadowed-by-ancestor` and the ancestor's id, path and role.
+One that grants anything else is a share the check would not have created, and writing its entry would take away access the ancestor grants, so it is counted `conflicting`.

+Neither of them gets an entry, and neither is worth keeping: creating the ancestor share is what deletes such a share on the share API, so the job removes them too, logged as `reconciliation.shallow.remove` with `reason` (`inherited` or `shadowed-by-ancestor`) and the ancestor's id, path and role.
+The row is soft deleted, so a removal can be undone in the database.
+Removals are done after the grants are written, so a recipient never loses the row before the entry it is covered by is on the storage.

 ## Logs